raspiblitz/raspiblitz-docs/docs/faq/faq.md

 ### How do I find the IP address when running without a display?

-If you can login into your local internet router it should show you the IP address assigned to the RaspberryPi.
+If you can login into your local internet router it should show you the IP address assigned to the Raspberry Pi.

 Another way is to use [Angry IP Scanner](https://angryip.org/) to find the IP address.

-You can also put an empty file just called `hdmi` (without any ending) onto the sd card when connected to your laptop and then start it up on the RaspberryPi.
-This will activate the HDMI port and if you connect a HDMI monitor to the RaspberryPi it will show you the RaspiBlitz status screen containing the local IP address.
+You can also put an empty file just called `hdmi` (without any ending) onto the sd card when connected to your laptop and then start it up on the Raspberry Pi.
+This will activate the HDMI port and if you connect a HDMI monitor to the Raspberry Pi it will show you the RaspiBlitz status screen containing the local IP address.

 ## Debug